 I clearly remember the TV ads that promised to settle your IRS tax debt for pennies on the dollar!
-Many clients were duped and hired the attorney making those promises.
+The attorney making those promises duped many clients.

 Tax resolution practices have closed down and I heard of a popular attorney from California who surrendered her law license after being accused of making false promises to settle IRS debt.

 You can turn on the radio or TV and hear promises that sound too good to be true.
 They usually are too good to be true.
 Is it possible to settle your tax debt for “pennies on the dollar”?
 In certain situations it is possible but most people won’t qualify to do so.
 I have personally settled a client’s IRS debt for $500 when he owed tens of thousands of dollars in tax debt.

 U.S. laws allow relief from paying all that you legally owe the IRS for taxes, penalties and interest.

 Here are 7 Ways You Might Qualify To Pay The IRS Less Than What You Legally Owe.
 They are:

 1. Currently Not Collectible Status.